commandprompt/pgmanage-docs/src/en/03_user_guide.md

 ## Backup and Restore

 The **Backup** and **Restore** features provide a user interface for PostgreSQL’s [pg_dump](https://www.postgresql.org/docs/current/app-pgdump.html), [pg_dumpall](https://www.postgresql.org/docs/current/app-pg-dumpall.html), and [pg_restore](https://www.postgresql.org/docs/current/app-pgrestore.html) commands.
-PgManage allows you to create backups for a database or the whole server.
-The backups can be a `.tar` or a `directory`.

-The different actions will be displayed under the `Jobs` section.
+The different backup/restore jobs will be displayed under the `Jobs` section.
 Here, information such as PID, Type, Server, Object, Start Time, Status, Duration, and Actions will be displayed.

 Under the `Actions` column, you may view details about a specific job or delete the job.
 The information about the job will contain the executed command, the start time, the duration of execution, and the output.

 > **Note:** The backup and restore features run in the background, allowing you to navigate outside of the current tab without pausing the process.

 ### Backup

+PgManage allows you to create backups for a database or the whole server.
+The database backups can be `custom`, `.tar`, `plain`, or `directory`.
+The  only format supported for server backups is `plain`.

 To create a backup, right-click on the server object or a database object on the DB entity tree.
 Then, select `Backup Server` or  `Backup` respectively.
 This will open the following tab: